mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/scale-up/index.md

 For information about installing Edge-LB packages, see the [installation](/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/) instructions.

 # Scaling up Edge-LB pool instances
 You can achieve high availability for load-balancing application traffic by increasing Edge-LB pool’s HAProxy instances.
-To do this, update the existing Edge-LB pool configuration ‘count’ variable to increase the number of HAProxy instances.
+To do this, update the existing Edge-LB pool configuration ```count``` variable to increase the number of HAProxy instances.

 The following steps show how to create an Edge-LB pool configuration file to scale up the number of instances for a deployed NGINX&trade; service.

 # To add Edge-LB load balancer instances
-1. Open a text editor to create the `scaleup-nginx-lb.json` pool configuration file:

-    ```bash
-    vi scaleup-nginx-lb.json
-    ```

 1. Copy and paste the following sample JSON settings to create a baseline `scaleup-nginx-lb.json` pool configuration file:

     ```json